ikhanhdoit/cloud_engineer/README.md

             - Then vim into /etc/ssh/sshd_config file to change PasswordAuthentication to "yes" and 'sudo service sshd restart'.
             - Then set up 'sudo passwd ec2-user' to create the password and logout to the public subnet.
             - Next is to 'ssh-copy-id ec2-user@<ip address of subnet>' in the public subnet and enter the password.
 Now you can SSH into the private subnet without a Key Pair.
 This eliminates having a key pair in your public subnet.
+            ** _When creating a new instance, the default setting makes PasswordAuthentication "no." Go to '/etc/cloud/cloud.cfg' and change "ssh_pwauth" to "true"
+            - This could also all be done with a script in user-data upon launch.
         - Other option is to configure the ssh-agent forwarding with something like PuTTY.
     - Created website using Apache by using "sudo yum install -y httpd" and start it by using "sudo service httpd start"
     - Used "sudo chkconfig httpd on" to make sure the web server starts at each system boot.